 Simple Spending Rate | Spending is equal to the specified spending rate multiplied by the beginning period market value. |

-Rolling Multi-Period Average or “UPMIFA” | Spending is equal to the spending rate multiplied by an average of the market values of previous periods.
-This method reduces the volatility of required distributions from year to year. |
+Rolling Multi-Period Average of UPMIFA | Spending is equal to the spending rate multiplied by an average of the market values of previous periods.
+This method reduces the volatility of required distributions year-over-year. |

-Geometric Spending Rule | Spending in the current period is equal to a) Previous year’s distribution adjusted for inflation times a smoothing rate (used to further reduce volatility, i.e., 0.7); plus b) the beginning market value of the portfolio times the spending rate and the residual of the smoothing rate (i.e., 0.3 = 1 – 0.7). |
+Geometric Spending Rule | Spending in the current period is equal to a) previous year’s distribution adjusted for inflation multiplied by a smoothing rate (used to further reduce volatility, i.e., 0.7); plus b) the beginning market value of the portfolio multiplied by the spending rate and the residual of the smoothing rate (i.e., 0.3 = 1 – 0.7). |

 Inflation-Linked Rule | Begins with a set dollar amount (typically determined by a certain percent of trailing market value) and the fixed amount is adjusted each year by an inflation index. |

-Hybrid Rule | Part of the annual spending amount is determined by an inflation adjustment of the previous year’s spending, while the balance is determined by applying a fixed rate to the portfolio’s market value. |
+Part of the annual spending amount is determined by an inflation adjustment of the previous year’s spending while the balance is determined by applying a fixed rate to the portfolio’s market value. |

 - A portfolio that starts with $100, earns an average of 5% per year, and distributes 6% per year will eventually run out of funds.